varuhn36/Note-Manager/README.md

 ![Login Page](https://github.com/varuhn36/Note-Manager/blob/main/Images/Login%20Page.png)

 If are new, you can sign up for the first time.
-You can access the page below either by clicking the signup button from the Landing Page, or the text that says "Register Here on the Login Page":
+You can access the page below either by clicking the signup button from the Landing Page, or the text that says "Register Here" on the Login Page:

 ![Register Page](https://github.com/varuhn36/Note-Manager/blob/main/Images/Register%20Page.png)